lambdaworks/zio-elasticsearch/README.md

 For a full-fledged example using this library, you can check out the [example](modules/example) module, which contains an application with both a description and instructions on how to run it.

+## Documentation

+Learn more on the [ZIO Elasticsearch homepage](https://lambdaworks.github.io/zio-elasticsearch)!

 ## Contributing

 For the general guidelines, see ZIO Elasticsearch [contributor's guide](https://lambdaworks.github.io/zio-elasticsearch/about/about_contributing).